Mahum-Haider/aws-high-availability-project/README.md

 It leverages EC2, Auto Scaling, Application Load Balancer, RDS, CloudWatch, and SNS to simulate a real-world production architecture.

+## Prerequisites

+- AWS Account
+- Basic knowledge of EC2, RDS, and VPC
+- IAM permissions to create resources
+- Key pair for SSH access

 ## Architecture Overview

 The application is deployed across multiple Availability Zones to ensure high availability and fault tolerance.